 Almond pulp brownie balls.
-These rich tender brownie bites are made with leftover almond pulp from homemade almond milk!
-They are a super easy to make and healthy treat.
+These rich tender healthy brownie bites are made with leftover almond pulp from homemade almond milk!
+These brownie balls are a super easy recipe to use up your almond pulp.

 My Almond Pulp Brownie Balls recipe is:

 So I recently got into making homemade almond milk again and I have been loving the healthy and easy milk!
 But when I make almond milk, I always have all that pulp left over.
 And I can't stand wasting anything!
 I wanted to make an easy raw treat to enjoy (since it's midsummer and I am NOT turning on the oven LOL).
 I came up with these super easy and healthy almond pulp brownie bites!

 They are so easy to make and so healthy you could really eat them for a quick breakfast!

 - Almond pulp.
 This is leftover from when I make homemade almond milk or almond milk creamer.
 The almond pulp still has some nutrients left in it after it's made into almond milk plus fiber so why throw that away!

 - Almond flour.
 Since I use finely ground almond flour, this gave me a bit more of a smooth texture in the brownie bites.
 If you have extra almond pulp, you can easily sub the almond flour for the almond pulp.